DrC0okie/HEIG_CLD_Labo2/README.md

 | 400           | 300               | 25%    |
 | 800           | 250               | 68%    |

-We can conclude that the load balancer works fine, but a great amount of the requests sent to the it is lost, or somehow rejected before reaching the ALB.
-So the bottleneck is probably outside of the AWS network.
-It is maybe linked to the environment of the tests, for example the limitations of the laptop wireless NIC or the VPN capabilities.
+We can conclude that the load balancer works fine, but a great amount of the requests sent to it, is lost, or somehow dropped before reaching the ELB.